vermad843/JavaScriptFullCourse/README.md

       > array and inputEl

       > when to say let and const

+      > pushing to an array

+      > pushing an input field value